AmericanRedCross/street-view-green-view/README.md

 3. Put your raw OpenStreetMaps road vector data in `data/raw`.
     - Your raw data should be geospatial vector features of type `LineString`.
 The features must include standard OpenStreetMap keys `osm_id` and `highway`.
     - For example, download [`Three_Rivers_Michigan_USA_line.zip`](https://drive.google.com/file/d/1fpI4I5KP2WyVD5PeytW_hoXZswOt0dwA/view?usp=drive_link) to `data/raw/Three_Rivers_Michigan_USA_line.zip`.
 Note that this Google Drive link is only accessible to approved project members.
+4. Make a copy of the `.env.example` file, removing the `.example` from the end of the filename.
+    - To download images from [Mapillary](https://www.mapillary.com/) you will need to create a (free) account and replace `MY_MAPILLARY_CLIENT_TOKEN` in the `.env` file with your own token.
+See the "Setting up API access and obtaining a client token" section on this [Mapillary help page](https://help.mapillary.com/hc/en-us/articles/360010234680-Accessing-imagery-and-data-through-the-Mapillary-API).
+You only need to enable READ access scope on your token.

 ### 1. Sample points from roads data